Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 // TODO: code of original testing call

-In order to solve this issue, ReSet utilizes a different thread spawning mechanism with a separate printing functionality in order to provide feedback about each individual plugin test function.
-This mechanism also allows plugins to be shown as separate entities with their own tests, ensuring that developers receive appropriate feedback.
+In order to solve this issue, ReSet utilizes a different thread-spawning mechanism with a separate printing functionality in order to provide feedback about each plugin test function.
+This mechanism also allows plugins to be shown as separate entities with their tests, ensuring that developers receive appropriate feedback.

 #let code = "